 Show center is located on the beach across from the Waterfront Hilton.
 With an aerial performance box of more than one mile long, anywhere along the beach north or south of this location will be a terrific spot to view the show!
 Show center will also feature upgraded seating, and multiple vendors providing food, beverage and souvenirs will be available throughout the beach.

 How can I hear the show’s announcer?

 The airshow announcing enhances the experience with background information on the aircraft and pilots, music and more.
-Once again iHeart Media will broadcast the airshow audio through their app.
-You can download it here - https://news.iheart.com/apps/ At the airshow channel on the app, you’ll also be able to hear pilot interviews, details about the airshow and festival and more.
+Once again iHeart Media will broadcast the airshow audio through the KFI AM 640 radio app.
+You can download it here - https://kfiam640.iheart.com/apps/ On the app, you’ll also be able to hear pilot interviews, details about the airshow, festival and more.

 What if it rains?

 The airshow is a rain or shine event.
 If weather poses a risk to the safety of the public or performers, some flying demonstrations may be modified, delayed or suspended.
 Upgraded tickets are non-refundable.

 What ticketing options are there and what is included?

 The airshow is FREE to the public with upgraded seating options available for purchase.
 You can buy tickets through our website or on Facebook.